febsusi/Data-Analyst-Data-Science-Project/README.md

-# Febriyeni Susi Data Analyst-Data Science Project Portfolio
+# Febriyeni Susi Data Analyst-Data Science Portfolio

 Hi, I'm Febriyeni!
 I have a technical background and hold a Bachelor of Science degree in Applied Statistics (Politeknik Statistika STIS).
 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.